andrzejressel/pulumi-wasm/docs/Internal/WIT.md

 ### Output

 Allow working with Outputs (so maybe not yet set values managed by Pulumi).
 Interface allows creating and mapping underlying values.
-It also allows to combine list of outputs into output of list
+It also allows combining lists of outputs into output of a list

 ### Stack